r-universe-org/help/README.md

 See also this blog post: [How to create your personal CRAN-like repository on R-universe](https://ropensci.org/blog/2021/06/22/setup-runiverse/).
 In a nutshell:

-1. Create a repository called `universe` on the GitHub account for which you want to create a universe.
-The repository must contain a file called [packages.json](https://github.com/r-universe-org/demo-registry/blob/master/packages.json) in the standard format, defining the package and git url for the packages you want to include.
-For example: https://github.com/maelle/universe.
-Start by adding no more than a few packages, you can add more later.
+1. Create a repository called `<username>.r-universe.dev` on the GitHub account for `username`, for example: https://github.com/maelle/maelle.r-universe.dev.
+The repository must contain a file called [packages.json](https://github.com/maelle/maelle.r-universe.dev/blob/main/packages.json) in the standard format, defining at least the `package` name and git `url` for the packages you want to include.

 2. Install the [r-universe app](https://github.com/apps/r-universe/installations/new) on the GitHub account that you want to enable.
 Choose __enable for all repositories__ when asked.

-3. After a few minutes, your source universe will appear on: `https://github.com/r-universe/:yourname`
+3. After a few minutes, your source universe will appear on: `https://github.com/r-universe/:username`

 4. The universe automatically starts building the packages from your registry.
 In addition, it will include packages that referenced as Remotes in the description file of one of those packages.